wordofwarning/wordofwarning.org/current/2014-spring/kindle/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Proto-type Theater" # the name of the artist or company
+artist: "Kindle Theater" # the name of the artist or company
-show: "The Good, the God and the Guillotine" # the name of the show
+show: "A Journey Round My Skull" # the name of the show
 artist_size: 1
-show_size: 4
+show_size: 2
 header_image: "header_stacy.jpg"

 # ABOUT THE SHOW - LAYOUT